Traveling life – Backpacks and booze…

-Traveling life – backpacks and booze is part 5 of my traveling realism’s series.
+Traveling life – backpacks and booze is part 5 of forever roaming the world’s traveling realism’s series.

 Traveling life – Backpacks and booze…Go hand in hand!

 From binge drinking goon (I hate goon) up the east coast of Australia, being eternally drunk in Queenstown, drinking buckets at full moon party’s (or any excuse for a rave) in Thailand to cheap mescal and tequila in central and South America.
 I’ve seen and been part of it all around the world over the last 6 years.
 Like it or not drinking and partying is a big part of traveling life and in some cases part of local culture.

 Don’t travel to party

 And, if you are thinking this, yes, you’re right but the truth is, many, many travelers and backpackers like to do both.
 We all travel to see the things we’ve dreamt of, experience new cultures and lands with our own eyes, to revisit history, to explore jungles and dwell on sun-kissed paradise beaches.
 However, side by side with all this, backpackers as a whole like to party like there is no tomorrow; it is a part of traveling life.

 Partying comes first

 No matter where in the world you travel, you will come across a group of backpackers/ long-term travelers who want to do nothing but party, for them this is traveling life!
 They couldn’t care-less about sight-seeing, visiting yet another temple or go an excursion.
 They would rather just get the party started early and have the time of their life with the people around them.
 I know about these types of backpackers because I’ve been one myself in the past.

 Before anybody starts to judge, there’s many reason’s why these backpackers don’t want to do anything else but party.
 It could be that they’ve done all their traveling, they’ve seen everything they want to or maybe they are just having a blast with the people around them.